bartoszsklodowski/ContractViewer/README.md

 Project is: _complete_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
 - Change drawing create view so that the drawing is automatically assigned to the contract based on building

 To do:
+- Add scheduler
-- Add mailing server
+- Add notifications
-- Add option that create report with information about chosen contracts

 ## Acknowledgements
-Give credit here.

 - This project was inspired by real life problem in my actual company.
 - Many thanks to Piotr Malinowski